-In turn, the Politburo elects through backroom negotiations the Standing Committee, which functions as the epicenter of the CCP’s power and leadership.
-The Politburo Standing Committee currently consists of seven members, but membership has ranged from five to nine people.
-Xi, who took over from Hu Jintao in 2012, sits atop the system as general secretary; and as president and head of the military, he exerts enormous influence in setting government policy.
+In turn, the Politburo elects through backroom negotiations the Politburo Standing Committee, which functions as the epicenter of the CCP’s power and leadership.
+The Standing Committee currently has seven members, but membership has ranged from five to nine people.
+Xi, who took over from Hu Jintao in 2012, sits atop the system as general secretary.
+He is also the president and head of the military, exerting enormous influence in setting government policy.
 The premier, Li Keqiang, heads the State Council, China’s equivalent of a cabinet.
-Since Xi’s transition to power, he has amassed more power than his predecessors and his unilateral decision-making has undermined his party’s prior commitment to consensus-based rule.

 Power Politics and Transition

 Party leadership succession is decided through secretive negotiations.
-Some experts split the CCP’s power structure into two distinct camps: the “princelings,” the children of high-level leaders, and the “tuanpai,” those who, such as Hu Jintao, come from humbler backgrounds and rose to power through the Communist Youth League.
-Others, such as Minxin Pei, a China expert at Claremont McKenna College, see a more complex power dynamic built from personal alliances and factional loyalties juggled among three groups: retired leaders, incumbents, and the incoming elite class.
+Some experts split the CCP’s power structure into two distinct camps: the “princelings,” the children of high-level leaders, and the “tuanpai,” those who came from humbler backgrounds and rose to power through the Communist Youth League, such as Hu Jintao.
+Other experts, such as Claremont McKenna College’s Minxin Pei, see a more complex power dynamic built from personal alliances and factional loyalties juggled among three groups: retired leaders, incumbents, and the incoming elite class.

 These complex dynamics can be seen in Xi’s extensive anticorruption campaign.
-While corruption crackdowns are not uncommon following a transfer of power, the scope of Xi’s campaign is unprecedented, targeting senior political and military figures, as well as lower-level party cadres.
+While corruption crackdowns are not uncommon following a transfer of power, the scope of Xi’s campaign has been unprecedented, targeting some two million officials since late 2012, including high-level officials, or “tigers,” senior military figures, and lower-level party cadres, or “flies.”
 Some of the most high-profile cases include Hu’s former aide, Ling Jihua, and his brothers; former Chongqing party chief Bo Xilai; Xu Caihou and Guo Boxiong, former vice chairmen of China’s top military body; and Zhou Yongkang, a retired Politburo Standing Committee member and former chief of the CCP’s law and politics commission.
-Between Xi’s power elevation and the end of 2016, more than 850 individuals were expelled or arrested for corruption, including nearly one hundred “tigers,” or high-level officials.
-In addition, eighteen members of the party’s Central Committee have been detained by corruption investigators.
-The antigraft movement, though extremely popular among Chinese people, may alienate some elites and paralyze governing at lower levels for fear of falling under the party corruption watchdog’s suspicions.
+Experts say the antigraft movement, though extremely popular among Chinese people, may alienate some elites and paralyze governance at lower levels for fear of falling under the party corruption watchdog’s suspicions.

 The Elevation of Xi